Table of Contents

 k8s_cacert="$(kubectl config view --raw --minify --flatten -o jsonpath='{.clusters[].cluster.certificate-authority-data}' | base64 --decode)"

-User token — a vault-auth service account with token reviewer role.
+User token — a vault-auth service account with a token reviewer role.
 Vault will interact with the cluster using this service account.

 secret_name="$(kubectl get serviceaccount vault-auth -o go-template='{{ (index .secrets 0).name }}')"